 The Bath and Fairfield drinking water systems are managed and operated in accordance with the provincial Drinking Water Quality Management Standard.
 As per the Quality Management System policy approved by Council, Loyalist Township is committed to comply with all applicable legislative and regulatory requirements relating to drinking water quality, to supply our customers with safe drinking water and is committed to the maintenance and continual improvement of the QMS.

-We are pleased to make the following Annual Summary Reports available to our residents:
+We are pleased to make the following Annual Summary Reports available to our residents.
+The annual summary reports are published each spring for the previous year:

 Bath Drinking Water System - 2016 Summary Report